SunlongNgouv/World-bank-dataset/README.md

 ### Data management strategy:
 1. Data Wrangling
-* Find null columns through sum nulls and correlation plot
+* Find nulls through sum-nulls and correlation plot techniques.
-* Replace null values with means and median of each column, or drop nulls
+* Replace null with proper values, like means, median or mode of each column, or drop rows containing nulls.
+* Consult internet for key information to manipulate nulls.

 2. Data Engineering
-* Correlation matrix
+* Run correlation matrix to indenify relationship among columns.
-* Standard distribution plots of each attribute
+* Plot out distributions of each attribute to find central tendency, skewness and outliers in the dataset.
-* Central tendency and standard deviation calculations
-* Linear regression
+* Run linear regression to highly correlated varibles influencing the GDP growth.

 3. Reporting
 * Bar plots of high correlated attributes influencing a country's GDP growth
-* Pie chart of industrial shares to a country's GDP
+* Pie charts of industrial shares to a country's GDP
-* Scatter plot of correlation and residue between middle-class income and tax revenue gain
+* Scatter plots of correlation and residue between middle-class income and tax revenue gain
 * Bar charts representing different percentages of population particiapting in each industry
+* Residual plots to reveal outliers